Updated February 2021

 Georgia has a credit of $2,000 per child per tax year for children who were adopted since January 1, 2008 and were adopted from DHR foster care,.
 The credit is available beginning with the year the child was adopted and ends in the year the child turns 18.
-Families must complete an Individual Income Tax Credit form IND-CR 208 (https://dor.georgia.gov/years-individual-income-tax-forms) to claim this credit.
+Families must complete an Individual Income Tax Credit form IND-CR 208 in the IT-511 booklet (https://dor.georgia.gov/it-511-individual-income-tax-booklet) to claim this credit.

 27. Does Georgia have any program to support an adoptee whose adoptive parents die until the child is adopted again?

 28. What is the payment schedule for adoption assistance?
 Who do I contact if I haven’t received my payment?
 Can I receive my adoption assistance through direct deposit?